 What Is Impulse Turbine?

-Turbines are mainly classified into two categories, they are:
+Turbines are predominantly categorized into two categories:

 - Impulse turbine